Skip to main content

 Anna Bardone-Cone, PhD, FAED

-Anna Bardone-Cone (she/her/hers) went from a math and French double major at Williams College to teaching middle school and high school to graduate school in clinical psychology at the University of Wisconsin-Madison to internship at Western Psychiatric Institute and Clinic in Pittsburgh, PA.
+Anna Bardone-Cone (she/her) went from a math and French double major at Williams College to teaching middle school and high school to graduate school in clinical psychology at the University of Wisconsin-Madison to internship at Western Psychiatric Institute and Clinic in Pittsburgh, PA.
 Although her path to psychology was not direct, the field of psychology and being a professor have been a great professional home for her in terms of letting her wear the many hats she likes: research, mentoring, teaching, seeing clients (although not for a while now).
 Her first faculty position was at the University of Missouri- Columbia with a move to the University of North Carolina at Chapel Hill in 2009 for unique opportunities and to be closer to family.
 Anna’s research is on psychosocial factors related to eating disorders and has focused on perfectionism, self-concept constructs, social media, peers, and family.
 She also has interests in defining recovery from eating disorders in a comprehensive way (in particular, assessing for cognitive recovery, not just physical and behavioral recovery) and in the value of having a consensus way of assessing recovery for the purposes of treatment outcome research, and interests in examining disordered eating and body image in racial and ethnic minority groups, considering theories and relationships that have been tested in predominantly White samples as well as theories and relationships that may be unique to racial/ethnic minorities.
 Anna teaches undergraduate courses in psychopathology, eating disorders and body image, and gender, and a graduate class on multiculturalism in clinical psychology.
+She is currently a Thorp Faculty Engaged Scholar and excited for the opportunity to develop partnerships with communities to engage in research that will benefit them.
 She has a sustained involvement in diversity-related initiatives with past roles as faculty advisor for the clinical program’s Diversity Training Committee (including inaugurating the Diversifying Clinical Psychology Weekend), co-director of the department’s diversity initiatives, a Working on Women scholar, and co-chair of the departmental Climate and Inclusion committee.

 Graduate Students

-Lauren Wash (she/her/hers) is a second-year doctoral student in the UNC Clinical Psychology program.
-She was born and raised in Chicago, Illinois.
-Lauren earned a Bachelor of Science in Psychology and Gender & Women’s Studies from the University of Illinois at Urbana-Champaign.
-She then received a Master’s in Counseling for Mental Health & Wellness from New York University.
+Lauren Wash (she/her) is a third-year doctoral student in the UNC Clinical Psychology program.
+She was born and raised in Chicago.
+Lauren earned a B.S. in Psychology and Gender & Women’s Studies from the University of Illinois at Urbana-Champaign, and an M.A. in Counseling for Mental Health & Wellness from New York University.
 Lauren also earned a post-graduate certificate in the integrated treatment of eating disorders from the Institute for Contemporary Psychotherapy’s Center for the Study of Anorexia and Bulimia (CSAB) in New York City.
-After graduating with her master’s degree, Lauren worked for five years in full-time clinical research at VA New York Harbor Healthcare System – Manhattan Campus (VANYHHS).
-She first worked under Sundar Natarajan, MD, MSc as an interventionist on two clinical trials that examined the effectiveness of a telephone-based, personalized behavioral intervention that promotes health behaviors in Veterans with diabetes.
-Lauren later transitioned to a research coordinator role for the Psychotherapy Research & Development Program at VANYHHS under Cory K. Chen, PhD.
-This team developed interventions for Veterans who are non-responders to gold standard treatments for depression, anxiety, and PTSD.
-In addition to full-time research, Lauren also worked part-time as a licensed mental health counselor specializing in eating disorders, and delivered group, individual, and meal support therapy to patients using a variety of approaches including psychodynamic, CBT, and DBT.
-Lauren hopes to develop a program of research that examines Black women’s and girls’ experiences with eating disorders, negative body image, colorism, and hair politics.
+Prior to joining the ABC lab, Lauren worked full-time in clinical research at VA New York Harbor Healthcare System – Manhattan Campus as a research coordinator for the Psychotherapy Research & Development Program.
+Lauren also worked part-time as a licensed mental health counselor specializing in eating disorders, and delivered group, individual, and meal support therapy to patients using a variety of approaches including psychodynamic, CBT, and DBT.
+At UNC, her master’s thesis focused on body shame as a mediator in the relationship between multidimensional perfectionism and disordered eating symptoms in Black college women.
+Lauren hopes to develop a program of research that examines Black women’s and girls’ experiences with eating disorders, body image, perfectionism, colorism, and hair politics.

 Undergraduate Research Assistants